rodneyshupe/Cookbook/Recipes/Entrees/Beef/RoastBeefWithGravy.rst

    skillet and melt over medium heat.
 Cook carrots, onion, and celery until lightly browned, 6 to 8 minutes.
 Add flour and tomato paste and cook until flour is golden and paste begins to darken, about 2 minutes.
-Off heat, push vegetables to center of pan.
+Off heat, push vegetables to centre of pan.
 Place roast on top of vegetable and transfer skillet to oven.
 Cook until meat registers 125F (for medium-rare), 2 1/2 to 3 1/2 hours.
 Transfer roast to carving board, tent with foil, and let rest 20 minutes.